Dallinger/Dallinger/docs/source/dummies_network.rst

             parent = max(other_nodes, key=attrgetter('creation_time'))
             parent.connect(whom=node)

 This function alone is all you need to grow a chain.
-It might feel a bit odd defining Network structure by a growth rule and not by a more top-down "blueprint" style approach, and so you might want to figure out some of the other Networks too.
+It might feel a bit odd defining Network structure by a growth rule and not by a more top-down "blueprint" style approach, so we will take a look at how some other Networks are constructed, so you can become more familiar with this approach.
 Here's the ``add_node()`` function for the ``FullyConnected`` network for example:
 ::

     def add_node(self, node):